Winner of the 2022 ILLUMINATION BOOK AWARDS BRONZE MEDAL, Ministry/Mission category!

 “McGough challenges readers to examine the sources through which current church ministry is influenced.
 Rather than telling the reader how, the reader is challenged to ask ‘why?’” ~Rev. Gene Brown, Pastor.

-“This book is a gift to us all!” ~Dr. Jim Bradford, Pastor & former General Secretary of the Assemblies of God
+“This book is a gift to us all!” ~Dr. Jim Bradford, Pastor of Central Assembly in Springfield, MO & former General Secretary of the Assemblies of God

 2022 Illumination Book Awards Bronze Medalist in the Ministry/Mission category.